 On the other hand, the many people who claim that "noone enjoys the old world changes" may be an indicator that it's not all that bad.

 Any time a boss has a pre-fight speech longer than 30 seconds, expect to see players typing "/yawn" or various snarky commentary.
 And any time a post-fight dialogue scene happens, such as the scene after the Alliance version of the Deathbringer fight in Icecrown Citadel, players will often be on their way to the next boss before it ends.

-Though, since Thrall has become more and more of a blatant Creator's Pet throughout Cataclysm, more and more players are changing their minds about this, and now there is a new outcry starting now that the creators have stated their intent to reinstate Thrall as Warchief at the end of Mists of Pandaria, until Vol'jin actually became Warchief.
+Though, since Thrall has become more and more of a blatant Creator's Pet throughout Cataclysm, more and more players are changing their minds about this, and now there was a new outcry starting now that the creators have stated their intent to reinstate Thrall as Warchief at the end of Mists of Pandaria, until Vol'jin actually became Warchief.

-Some fans see Lor'tbemar as this to Kael'thas as leader of the Blood Elves.
+Some fans see Lor'themar as this to Kael'thas as leader of the Blood Elves.
 It didn't help when Kael got Killed Off for Real.

 Put it this way: Cairne "Nice-grandfatherly-type-who-wants-to-teach-and-nurture-all-of-you" Bloodhoof tries to kill him!